howardwch/quay-demo-lab/exercises/scenario2.md

 	 - [Open Container Initiative (OCI) Specifications](https://github.com/opencontainers/image-spec)

  - verify image size and file system size are equal the total size (sum all size attributes) should equal the file system usage.
+This needs to match for the Manifest to be accepted when uploading.

 	```
 	cat manifest.json | \